MatthewKaes/AccelerPaint/README.md

 Rendering
 =========

-AccelerPaint currently only allows for blending (Alpha Blending) when rendering.
+AccelerPaint currently allows for blending (Alpha Blending), channel toggling, and layer visability and opacity when rendering.
 This produces an output image the same as the one viewed in the viewport.
 Rendering is also OpenCL accelerated to maximize the speed of producing the final image.

 Layer 0: